"A small team of A+ players can run circles around a giant team of B and C players." - Steve Jobs

 We designed a set of illustrations to showcase the friendly persona of divvyDOSE.

-The Internal SystemsBridging Digital and Physical, Legacy and Modern
+Internal SystemsBridging Digital and Physical, Legacy and Modern

 We can't get into the gritty details because they're top secret, but building software that plays nicely with medical systems and industrial hardware is a tricky business.
 We developed divvyDOSE's internal software that interfaces with legacy pharmacy software, personal health information storage systems, and a pill packaging machine.
 We also built a custom labeling, shipping, and billing system.